ShiftMediaProject/PortAudio/SMC/readme.txt

 *** Building without ASIO support ***

 To build PortAudio without ASIO support ensure that you use the Visual Studio project configurations that are suffixed with 'NoASIO'.
-This configurations will automatically build without ASIO support without any further input.
+These configurations will automatically build without ASIO support without any further input.